 - Examination application registration opens

-- Deadline to apply for an April Certificate of Added Qualification Examination
+- Deadline to apply for an Spring Certificate of Added Qualification Examination

 - First examination window for all Certificate of Added Qualification Examinations

-- Deadline to apply for a September Certificate of Added Qualification Examination
+- Deadline to apply for a Fall Certificate of Added Qualification Examination

 - Second examination window for all Certification of Added Qualification Examinations